Specialist Counselling

 We also provide therapy to people who have been through the Criminal Justice System, or to those who do not wish to report their experience to the police.
 Counselling is integrative, with a client centred ethos.
-We use different models of therapy to try to meet the needs of each individual, these models include: Person Centred Therapy; (Trauma Focused) Cognitive Behavioural Therapy; Psycho-education and Creative Therapy.
+We use different models of therapy to try to meet the needs of each individual, these models include: Person Centred Therapy; (Trauma Focused) Cognitive Behavioural Therapy; Solution Focused Therapy; EMDR; Psycho-education and Creative Therapy.
 We offer time limited therapy; sessions take place weekly or fortnightly and last for around 50 minutes.
+Clients are offered a comprehensive assessment, followed by a referral to the counselling waiting list.
+We recognise that it can be difficult waiting for your counselling to begin, and we are committed to managing waiting lists carefully to ensure that the service runs smoothly and efficiently.
+We have an online trauma recovery programme available to those on the waiting list, as well as a wide selection of resources on our Self Help page.

 Our counsellors will never pressure you into talking about anything you do not wish to.
 You and your counsellor will review your needs and expectations on a regular basis to try to ensure that your counselling is as effective as possible.